 Introduction to the New TomTom GO 920 & 920T

 The GO 920 features an extra-large 4.3 inch LCD with glare protection from the touchscreen for easy viewing even in direct sunlight.
-Realistic and clear visual instructions come with high-quality 3D graphics, while spoken instructions tell you where to go in your own language.
-For convenience, text-to-speech functionality provides you with real street names.
-The built-in FM transmitter for playing music and navigation instructions via the car radio.
+Practical and clear visual instructions come with high-quality 3D graphics, while spoken instructions tell you where to go in your language.
+For convenience, text-to-speech functionality provides you with real street names—the built-in FM transmitter for playing music and navigation instructions via the car radio.

 The TomTom GO 920 is the best portable GPS navigator the company has out right now.
-It was just released at the end of September so there is a good chance it will be sitting around the top for years to come.
-Some people might even call this device revolutionary with all the features it packs like a “Help Me” safety button that can help you find a hospital or contact the police(as long as you’re putting the Bluetooth technology to use) and MapShare that lets you add your own map corrections and POI’s to the TomTom community and get other people’s in return with the TomTom HOME software(another cool new feature).
+It was just released at the end of September, so there is a good chance it will be sitting around the top for years to come.
+Some people might even call this device revolutionary with all the features it packs, like a “Help Me” safety button that can help you find a hospital or contact the police(as long as you’re putting the Bluetooth technology to use)

-I’ve tried to put the best picture of the device together that I could without actually being able to review it.
-Another review will be coming when it is finally released hopefully in the next few weeks so check back soon or you can preorder yours today.
-I’ve preordered from Amazon.com, I’m finding they have the lowest prices on most of the GPS equipment I’ve purchased.
+I’ve tried to put the best picture of the device together that I could without actually reviewing it.
+Another review will be coming when it is finally released, hopefully in the next few weeks, so check back soon, or you can preorder yours today.
+I’ve preordered from Amazon.com; I’m finding they have the lowest prices on most of the GPS equipment I’ve purchased.